Lead-Safe Wisconsin: Sources of Lead

 Why is lead dust so dangerous?

-Even small amounts of dust (too small to see) can be enough to poison a child.
+Even a very small amount of lead dust can poison a child.
 Here's why lead dust is so dangerous:

 Soil, yards, and playgrounds

 Soil can absorb and hold onto lead for decades.
-In Wisconsin, lead commonly enters the soil via lead-based paint, historic use of leaded gasoline, or industrial emissions.
+In Wisconsin, lead commonly enters the soil via lead-based paint, historic use of leaded gasoline, emissions from leaded aviation fuel, or industrial emissions.

 Child playing in dirt with trucks in front of wooden fence.